Best Gluten Free Dining Huntsville AL!

 I Love Juice Bar (Whitesburg/Airport) – Not only do we finally have a real juice bar dedicated to fresh juices, but they also offer a variety of amazing vegan food options including salads, lettuce wraps, and soups! (my review)

-Jason’s Deli (University Drive or Airport/ Whitesburg) – Offers Udi’s bread and does make an effort to avoid cross-contamination.
+Jason’s Deli (multiple locations) – Offers Udi’s bread and does make an effort to avoid cross-contamination.

-Lawler’s BBQ – Most of their menu is gluten-free.
+Lawler’s BBQ – (multiple locations) Most of their menu is gluten-free.
 While it’s not marked, just ask and they will be happy to give you info on any items.
 We eat their BBQ regularly.

 Lime Fresh (Bridgestreet) – Fast casual Mexican that prides itself in using fresh organic ingredients.
 Their flavors are very mild and often carry a lot of Lime.
 Any item can be ordered with corn tortillas instead of flour.